uwiger/edown/bin/MARKEDOC-README.md

 	@docfile "doc/README.edoc"

 By running sed, then edoc, this makes the README.edoc part of the overview page.
-You could also make the README.md straight into an overview.edoc but the way it is allows allows to embedd it into additional context information that should be useful for a proper html doc.
+You could also make the README.md straight into an overview.edoc but the way it is allows allows to embed it into additional context information that should be useful for a proper html doc.

 Accordingly, the sample stub overview.edoc used for the samples here, looks like this: